KhronosGroup/glTF/specification/README.md

 ### parameter.count

 When defined, the parameter is an array of count elements of the specified type.
 Otherwise, the parameter is not an array.
-When defined, `value` is array with length equal to count times the number of components in the type, e.g., `3` for `FLOAT_VEC3`.
+When defined, `value` is an array with length equal to count, times the number of components in the type, e.g., `3` for `FLOAT_VEC3`.

 * **Type**: `integer`
 * **Required**: No